sidtalia/low-cost-multi-modal-approach-to-localization/Hardware/Specifications.md

 7) 2 x Xbee Pro with Xbee pro adapter (one for the car and one for your computer).
 8) 1 x pwm to ppm converter (like the one used for Ardupilot).
 9) 1 x any radio control transmitter-receiver (for driving the car manually as well as failsafe).
 10) 1 x 5V/5A BEC (the one that you get from bang-good is just fine.
 It can actually only handle 3A without a voltage sag, but you can push it to 5.
 We won't actually need 5 A at all.
 We'll need ~1-1.2 A (this includes the current consumed by the jevois camera.
 If you're not using the jevois camera, the current consumption will be much lower, however I would still recommend using a separate BEC).
-The BEC
 11) 1 x LED taken out from a computer mouse (please do not use a standard red LED.
 Just take the LED out from an old mouse.
 12) 1 x dot board/Zero pcb, single core wires, solder, male headers.
 13) I might add more things for obstacle avoidance later.
 Right now I m considering the use of the camera itself to detect obstacles or run image segmentation